vantage6/v6-on-kubernetes-PoC/README.md

 - [ ] Task-status related methods (getting results, listing, killing tasks, etc).
 - [ ] Include the Proxy server, and add isolation rules accordingly.
 - [ ] Communication between algorithms and the server through the Proxy.
-- [ ] Evaluation of GPU resources pass-through
+- [ ] Evaluation of GPU resources pass-through & combining image types (podman, singularity)
 - [ ] Launching the node as a POD deployment programatically (so settings from v6 configuration file are used)
 - [ ] Setup for K3S (for linux distros that do not support snap)
 - [ ] Setup for actual Kubernetes clusters (e.g., switching from HP-binds to Persistenv Volumes and volume-claims)